MichaelTJones/ladder/README.md

 :
 ```

 ...using whatever looping/shell structure makes sense to you.
-Easier is to have the program reall all of /usr/share/dict/words and pull out just the n-letter words.
-This is simple.
+Easier is to have the program read all of /usr/share/dict/words and pull out only the n-letter words.
+This is specified with the `-n` option.
 For 7-letter words:

 ```
 ./ladder -n 7
 ```

-Note that the file reading code is carefully written so that it can extract words from arbitrary text, such as Project Gutenberg books (http://www.gutenberg.org/) and in any UTF-encoded files.
+Note that the file reading code is carefully written so that it can extract words from arbitrary text, such as Project Gutenberg books (http://www.gutenberg.org/) and UTF-8 encoded files in languages like Greek and Chinese.
+Chinese, Japanese, and Korean are interesting in the context of Doublets because they have a much higher word-to-word edge density than languages like English and Latin.
+This density is reported when the verbosity is raised above 1. (try `-v 2`)